 Worldwide, there are still more than 150 million children ages 3 to 5 who do not have access to pre-primary education, including more than 80% of children in low-income countries.

 Children who benefit from quality early childhood education programs are better prepared for primary school and will reach better education outcomes.
 Quality ECCE also helps reduce repetition and drop-out rates.
 Positive outcomes are even more pronounced among children from vulnerable groups.

 In the past decade, all regions of the world have increased enrollments in pre-primary education but too many children are still left out.

-GPE 2020, the partnership's strategic plan for 2016-2020, commits to improving the quality and supply of ECCE, especially for the most vulnerable children.
-Within the GPE results framework, two indicators highlight the impact GPE seeks to achieve:
+GPE 2020, the partnership's roadmap for 2016-2020, commits all GPE partners to improving the quality and supply of ECCE services, especially for the most vulnerable children.
+Within the GPE results framework, two indicators highlight the impact GPE seeks to achieve in ECCE.

 In addition, GPE supports partners to share knowledge and evidence-based practices to overcome ECCE challenges through technical workshops, peer-learning events and conferences.

 Mobilizes and delivers domestic and international financial resources: Through its grants, GPE supports improved financing to ECCE in partner developing countries and promotes domestic and international investments in ECCE across the partnership.
 ECCE components in GPE grants range from US$1 million to more than US$20 million.

 Expands ECCE enrollment: GPE supports partner developing countries' initiatives to launch new laws, policies, public awareness campaigns and financial incentives to increase the number of children in pre-primary education.